Skalar/s3_storer/README.md

 We use [Sinon](http://sinonjs.org/) for test utilities and [SuperTest](https://github.com/visionmedia/supertest) for integration tests.

-Run `grunt test` when you want to run tests.
+Run `npm test` when you want to run all tests.
+Run `npm run test-unit` to only run the unit tests, and `npm run test-integration` to only run the integration tests.
-You can also run `mocha path/to/test` if you want to run specific tests.
+You can also run `mocha path/to/test` if you want to run a specific test.

 In our tests some ENV variables are important.
 They all start with `TEST_*` and you find examples in `.envrc.example`.
 You need to create and configure your own bucket